Macrolepiota zeyheri: Recent

 Paul Heinemann's 1969 description of Macrolepiota zeyheri is perhaps the most detailed, recent and authoritative given his extensive work with genera such as Lepiota, Leucocoprinus and Macrolepiota.Cap: 10–16 cm wide, starting conical before rounding out and ultimately becoming convex with a prominent, raised central disc.
 The surface is light brown with an ochre centre when young but as it matures the cap becomes white with light brown scales and granulations whilst the centre remains ochre or yellowish brown.
 The cap edges are irregular and fluffy with remnants of the white veil.
 The flesh of the cap is white and does not change colour with age though the consistency does change with it starting firm before becoming soft and tinder dry.
-It is 8-10mm thick in the mid point between the centre and the edge.
+It is 8-10mm thick in the midpoint between the centre and the edge.
 Gills: Free with a collar and creamy white or whitish yellow discolouring pinkish with age.
 The gill spacing is very wide and can be up to 23mm and the edges are unequal and slightly crenelated.
 Stem: 11–21 cm tall, 8-13mm thick and cylindrical running down to a 25-35mm somewhat bulbous base.
 The hollow stem runs deep into the flesh of the cap and has a white surface which discolours pinkish brown with age or contact.
 It is covered with a slightly woolly (tomentose) or scaly (furfuraceous) coating which is more pronounced at the base.
 The double stem ring is movable with a fibrous or scaly upper surface and smooth lower rim.
 The stem flesh is white and fibrous discolouring ochre with age.
 Spore print: Pinkish white.
 Spores: Ellipsoid with a large pore.
 12.5-15 x 9-10.4 μm.
 Smell: Pleasant.
-Flavour: Pleasant.
+Taste: Pleasant.
+Conversely, in 1950 Arthur Anselm Pearson described Lepiota zeyheri as tasting mild but 'rather rancid'.

 The cap dries to creamy with brown scales and centre, the gills to ochre and the stem to yellowish grey.